Nosa-khare/University-Rankings-Analysis/README.md

  It also includes additional steps to standardize the column names by replacing whitespace characters with underscores and converting them to lowercase.

-The rename_columns function, easily renames the columns passing the DataFrame and a dictionary mapping the current column names to the desired new names.
+The rename_columns function easily renames the columns passing the DataFrame and a dictionary mapping the current column names to the desired new names.
 The function modifies the DataFrame in place and returns it.

 ### Rearrange column positions